5 Easy Ways to Start a Conversation at Any Party

 5. Ask an Open-Ended Question

-People love talking about themselves, so give them the chance.
-Avoid yes/no questions and try something like:
+People love to talk about themselves, so give them the opportunity.
+Skip yes-or-no questions and try something like:

-"What’s the most interesting thing that’s happened to you this week?"
+“What’s the most interesting thing that happened to you this week?”

 or